mirkonasato/lmc/README.md

 You can also override any configuration setting at execution time by passing the corresponding command line argument.

+## Interactive Mode

+Chatting interactively supports line editing, courtesy of [RustyLine](https://github.com/kkawakam/rustyline).

+By default each input line is sent as a separate message upon pressing `Enter`, however pasted text can include multiple lines.
+End a line with `\` to enter multiple lines manually.

+The following prompts are treated as special _commands_:

+* `/quit` or `/q`: exits the interactive loop. `Ctrl+D` also works.
+* `/retry` or `/r`: resends the last prompt.
+Useful e.g. to generate multiple AI responses to the same query for creative purposes.

+More commands might be added in future versions.

-## Non-Interactive Usage
+## Non-Interactive Mode

-`lmc` optionally accepts the user prompt text via standard input.
+`lmc` also accepts a user prompt via standard input.
 This way you can pipe in the output of another command.

 For example, you could summarise a PDF document with
 ```